AllenDowney/ThinkDSP/README.md

 Notebooks for the current edition live under `nb/`.
 The first-edition tree (`code/` layout) is archived on the `edition-1` branch.

+Shared datasets (CSV, WAV) live under `data/`.
+Notebooks download missing files into the working directory when you run them.

 Here's a notebook that previews what you will see in Chapter 1:

 * [chap01.ipynb](https://colab.research.google.com/github/AllenDowney/ThinkDSP/blob/master/nb/chap01.ipynb)